|

 were parked in my driveway; I recall her softly whispering literary

-memory before stumbling into bed and losing consciousness.
+memory before losing consciousness.

 It happens to the best of us ...

-head pounding and my eyes swiveling around like a pair of rusty turrets,
+Woke up this morning with my head pounding and my eyes swiveling around

 Oh my God.

-Immediately I knew what had happened.
+Instantly I knew what had happened.

 After enduring the humiliation of having to urinate sitting down, I